vince502/RateCalc/README.md

 # Rate Calculator for Muon base triggers

-This is a simple calulator for muon triggers to estimate firing rate.
+Hi, This is a simple calulator for muon triggers to estimate firing rate.

 ## Function definition